OmenMon/omenmon.github.io/config.md

 In fan program mode, the equivalent is [UpdateProgramInterval](#updateprograminterval) + [FanCountdownExtendThreshold](#fancountdownextendthreshold).
 As an example, if a fan program is set to update every 30 seconds, and the threshold value is the default 5 seconds, once the countdown value falls down to 34 seconds, the countdown timer will be reset to the value of [FanCountdownExtendInterval](#fancountdownextendinterval) on the next fan program update.

+However, when running a fan program, the countdown will not be manually checked and extended if [FanProgramModeCheckFirst](#fanprogrammodecheckfirst) is set to **false** (the default), as setting the [fan mode](/cli#fanmode) already automatically resets the countdown.

 #### FanLevelMax

 A [numerical value](#numerical) that defaults to **55**.
 The unit is thousands of revolutions per minute [krpm].